 Samuel Mifflin, Samul Bryan,

-Now that the project is complete the Johnson Street sidewalk is now safe for pedestrian use.
+Now that the project is complete, thanks in part to Historic Germantown’s Saving Our Sites grant, the Johnson Street sidewalk is now safe for pedestrian use.
 Cliveden looks forward to working with our Johnson Street neighbors in being co-stewards of the Victorian-era sidewalk.